Know Your Plan

-Health plans through Washington Healthplanfinder come in four categories, called metal levels.
-They’re available in Bronze, Silver, Gold, and Platinum.
+Health plans through Washington Healthplanfinder come in three categories, called metal levels.
+They’re available in Bronze, Silver, and Gold.
 The difference between the plans is what percentage of the cost of care they cover (for example, Bronze plans cover 60% of the costs, where Gold covers 80%).

 Essential Health Benefits

 Every health plan through Washington Healthplanfinder includes 10 essential health benefits.
 These include: